 - Three (3) major park blocks are identified in the Land Use Concept Plan, which collectively provide 4.36 ha of parkland; - Notably, park block 75 overlaps a portion of potential Significant Woodlot D, thereby providing an opportunity for portions of the feature and its significant functions to be retained.
 Within the park design, it is recommended that retention of overlapping portions of the potential Significant Woodlot should be prioritized.
 Wherever feasible, the portions of potential Significant Woodlot D that overlap park block 75 should be retained; - Park blocks 74 and 76 do not overlap the potential Significant Woodlots.
 However, existing tree coverage should also be retained within the park design for park blocks 74 and 76, wherever possible; - The Land Use Concept Plan includes an additional 5.36 ha of open space blocks, which will provide additional opportunities for tree retention.
 Notably, open space block 87 will preserve a portion of potential Significant Woodlot C, whereas open space blocks 88 and 91 will preserve a portion of potential Significant Woodlot E. Existing tree coverage will be retained within the open space blocks wherever feasible: - The Land Use Concept Plan includes 3 m wide landscaped buffers around the Site edges adjacent to existing residential properties.
 The combined size of the 3 m wide landscaped buffers is 1.7 ha.
 Many of the Site edges are currently occupied by planted trees, tree stands, or forest patches, and therefore the 3 m wide landscaped buffers will provide additional opportunities for tree retention along the Site edges, including protection of the critical root zones.
 Existing tree coverage will be retained within the 3 m wide landscaped property buffers wherever feasible; - There are five (5) new stormwater management blocks, which collectively will occupy approximately 8.02 ha.
 Tree retention within the stormwater management blocks is not likely to be feasible, due to the required excavation and grade changes.
 However, it is recommended that tree coverage within the Site should be enhanced by adding new plantings/landscaping features within the stormwater management blocks as part of the Site redevelopment; - A network of trails has been identified to connect the parkland, open space blocks, and stormwater management blocks.
-The trails will enhance access to these features, thereby enhancing their ability to provide recreational and aesthetic value; - In total, the parkland, open space blocks, 3 m landscaped property buffers, and stormwater management blocks account for approximately 27% of the gross area of the Site.
-Collectively, these communal open space areas will provide opportunities for tree retention and tree planting, while also preserving the recreational and aesthetic values of the Site.
-Notably, the combination of park and open space blocks provides opportunities to preserve the significant features and functions of the three (3) potential Significant Woodlots;
+The trails will enhance access to these features, thereby enhancing their ability to provide recreational and aesthetic value; - The Combined EIS and TCR will include detailed Tree Preservation and Mitigation Measures; - The Combined EIS and TCR will also include recommendations for tree planting; - A detailed Landscaping Plan will be prepared to provide planting details (under separate cover);

-- The Combined EIS and TCR will include detailed Tree Preservation and Mitigation Measures; - The Combined EIS and TCR will also include recommendations for tree planting; - A detailed Landscaping Plan will be prepared to provide planting details (under separate cover); - The Combined EIS and TCR will describe any regulatory requirements with respect to potential impacts on Butternut Trees (endangered), as well as any other requirements related to the Ontario Endangered Species Act; and - The Combined EIS and TCR will include detailed Wildlife Construction Stage mitigation measures.
+- The Combined EIS and TCR will describe any regulatory requirements with respect to potential impacts on Butternut Trees (endangered), as well as any other requirements related to the Ontario Endangered Species Act; and - The Combined EIS and TCR will include detailed Wildlife Construction Stage mitigation measures.